-Dr Christine Schwöbel-Patel is Senior Lecturer in Law and Director of the Critical Approaches to International Criminal Law (CAICL) Research Cluster.
+Dr Christine Schwöbel-Patel is Senior Lecturer in Law.
+She is Director of the Critical Approaches to International Criminal Law (CAICL) Research Cluster and co-Lead of the Transforming Conflict research theme, which spans the Faculty of Humanities and Social Sciences.
 She previously held positions at Leiden University and Kings' College London.
-She retains a position as Visiting Researcher at Goldsmiths, University of London.

 Christine researches on questions of international law with a special interest in international criminal law, global constitutionalism, the public/private dichotomy and critical pedagogy.
-She is working on a book manuscript titled 'Marketing Global Justice', a critique of the marketisation of global justice projects from the perspective of political economy and aesthetics.
-She is also co-editing an innovative collection titled 'The Aesthetics and Counter-Aesthetics of International Law', which brings together exciting contributions from inside and outside the international legal academy, and includes art work, poetry, a legal drama screen play, and parables.
+She is author of Global Constitutionalism in International Legal Perspective (Martinus Nijhoff/Brill 2011) and editor of Critical Approaches to International Criminal Law: An Introduction (Routledge 2014, paperback 2015).
+At present, she is working on a book manuscript titled 'Marketing Global Justice', a critique of the marketisation of global justice projects from the perspective of political economy and aesthetics (to be published with CUP in 2019).
+She is also co-editing an innovative collection titled 'The Aesthetics and Counter-Aesthetics of International Law', which brings together contributions from inside and outside the international legal academy, and includes art work, poetry, a legal drama screen play, and parables.

 Dr Schwöbel-Patel's research has been funded, inter alia, by Harvard Law School's Institute for Global Law and Policy Collaborative Research Grants, by COST, and Business Gateways's Knowledge Exchange and Impact vouchers.
-She has recently received ODA seed funding for a collaborative project with the Documentation Centre of Cambodia titled 'Representing Victimhood in Art and Law: Imagining Transitional Justice in Cambodia'.
-She will be conducting fieldwork in Cambodia in 2018.
+She has received ODA seed funding for a collaborative project with the Documentation Centre of Cambodia titled 'Representing Victimhood in Art and Law: Imagining Transitional Justice in Cambodia'.

 Christine obtained her legal education in Heidelberg, Germany (Staatsexamen, 2005), at City University, London (LLM with specialisation in Human Rights, 2006), King’s College London (PhD, 2009, supervisor: Professor Susan Marks), and BPP law school (GDL, 2010).